conradhalling/jekyll-theme-chirpy/_posts/2025-09-07-cape-cod-2025-day-five.md

 I was obsessed about energy for recharging my electronics since from this point on I was going to be dependent on charging my powerbanks using the dynamo hub on my bicycle.
-Because of my diligent charging efforts yesterday, I had three fully-charged 10,000-mAh powerbanks.
+Because of my diligent charging efforts the day before, I had three fully-charged 10,000-mAh powerbanks.
 I charged my watch and phone, using about 40% of the capacity of one powerbank.
 When the recreation hall at the campground opened at 8:00 a.m., I began topping up that powerbank, knowing there was not